colts70/The-Sematic-Stack/README.md

 lightbubtype.com, lightbulbentity.com, lightbulburl.com, lightbulbsitemap.com and lightbulbcanonical.com.

-These will be tied together with your main site.
+These will be linked with your main site.
 All domains can purchased from what ever register you prefer.
 Porkbun seems to be the best ive found overall.

 Recommended free Hosting, I recommend hosting HESS stacks on: